mgan59/mongoose-fixture/readme.md

 * BoilerPlates, generate Schemas/Fixtures to reduce typing
 * API can be used within other processes, a nodejs event-emitter

+# Migrating to Release 0.3.0

+There were api adjustments moving from version 0.2.x to 0.3.0, specifically within your data-fixtures.
+In order to support the new 0.3.0 release you need to adjust the method signature in all your data fixtures.

+    // 0.2.x data fixture method signature
+    module.exports = function(mongoose, callback){
+        // function body
+    };

+    // new 0.3.0 data fixture method signature module.exports = function(mongoose, conn, callback){
+        // function body
+    };

 # Getting Started